 A shade loving aster?
 Why yes, indeed.
 Found in dry, organic-rich woodlands and forest margins in part shade.
-Name comes from the lower heart-shaped leaves.
+The name comes from the lower heart-shaped leaves.
 Tolerates full shade or sun, but will do best in part shade.
 Beautiful, branching clusters of pale blue flowers bring visual excitement in late fall for a few weeks.
-Great source of nectar and opportunity to pollinate for bees and butterflies.
+Great source of nectar and opportunity for bees and butterflies to pollinate.

 Forms clumps or small colonies with well developed roots and will thrive in a range of soils that are well-draining with adequate organic content that is not consistently wet.
 Plant in a shaded wildflower garden with moderately dry soil amongst other shade tolerant flowers, grasses, or spring ephemerals.

 Ontario Hardiness Zone: 3 to 7 (Find out your Hardiness Zone here)

 Check out our other aster species: